zhullyb/monyhar/monyhar/media/README.md

 delivered at some later time to each renderer.

-The media/ library contains hardware decoder implementations in media/gpu for all supported Chromium platforms, as well as software decoding implementations in media/filters backed by FFmpeg and libvpx.
+The media/ library contains hardware decoder implementations in media/gpu for all supported Monyhar platforms, as well as software decoding implementations in media/filters backed by FFmpeg and libvpx.
 Decoders are attempted in the order provided via the `media::RendererFactory`; the first one which reports success will be used for playback (typically the hardware decoder for video).